Hyundai ABS & Traction Control Light Stay On – Common Problems

 Faulty ABS Wheel Speed Sensor

-The ABS wheel speed sensor is responsible for detecting the speed of each wheel for the ABS module to accurately regulate the hydraulic pressure and prevent the brakes from locking up.
-If one or more wheel speed sensor is faulty, it sends inaccurate signals to the ABS module, thus turning the ABS light on.
+The ABS wheel speed sensor detects the speed of each wheel, allowing the ABS module to regulate the hydraulic pressure accurately and prevent the brakes from locking up.
+If one or more wheel speed sensors are faulty, they send inaccurate signals to the ABS module, thus turning the ABS light on.

-The wheel speed sensor is prone to dirt and debris that can block the sensor from detecting the wheel speed accurately.
+The wheel speed sensor is prone to dirt and debris that can block it from accurately detecting the wheel speed.
 Cleaning the sensors can sometimes resolve the ABS light.
-A faulty wheel speed sensor is also very easy to replace and can only cost you around $30.
+A faulty wheel speed sensor is also very easy to replace and can only cost around $30.

 ABS Module Failure

 The Anti-lock Braking System module is the brain of the entire system.
-It is responsible for monitoring all the sensors and controlling the hydraulic braking pressure to prevent wheel lock-up during hard braking.
+It monitors all the sensors and controls the hydraulic braking pressure to prevent wheel lock-up during hard braking.

 A faulty ABS module results from a short circuit within its inside circuit, illuminating the ABS light.
 Moisture can cause internal circuit failure.
 This is caused by worn-out weather seals that allow moisture to enter the module.
-Another is the brake fluid can leak internally and cause short circuits.
+Another is the brake fluid, which can leak internally and cause short circuits.

 Damaged Steering Angle Sensor

-The steering angle sensor is responsible for monitoring the direction of turn of the vehicle.
-The ABS module needs to know the direction of a turn to regulate the braking pressure needed to prevent brake lockup accurately.
+The steering angle sensor monitors the direction of the vehicle’s turn.
+The ABS module needs to know this direction to regulate the braking pressure and accurately prevent brake lockup.

 The Traction Control System (TRC) also uses the steering angle system.
-The ABS light is usually accompanied by the TRC light when the steering angle sensor is faulty.
-Also, when the battery is recently replaced and the ABS and TRC light illuminates, it is possible that the steering angle sensor needs to be calibrated.
+When the steering angle sensor is faulty, the ABS light accompanies the TRC light.
+Also, when the battery is recently replaced, and the ABS and TRC lights illuminate, it is possible that the steering angle sensor needs to be calibrated.

 Damaged or Dirty Tone/Reluctor Ring

-The ABS wheel speed sensor uses the reluctor ring to accurately detect each wheel’s speed.
+The ABS wheel speed sensor uses the reluctor ring to detect each wheel’s speed accurately.
 Over time, dirt and mud can build up between the teeth of the reluctor ring, leading to an inaccurate reading of the wheel speed and turning on the ABS light.
 This can be easily solved by cleaning the ring to remove any dirt build-up.
-When the reluctor ring is damaged, the wheel speed sensor cannot detect the wheel speed disrupting the signal sent to the ABS module.
+When the reluctor ring is damaged, the wheel speed sensor cannot detect the wheel speed, disrupting the signal sent to the ABS module.

 Weak Battery

-A battery, just like any other electrical system in your vehicle, supplies steady power to the anti-lock braking system.
+Like any other electrical system in your vehicle, a batterysupplies steady power to the anti-lock braking system.
 If the voltage is below 9.5 Volts, the ABS module cannot function correctly, and the sensors will send incorrect data, thus turning the ABS light on.
-It is important to replace the battery if it supplies low voltage to ensure the operability of the ABS.
+Replacing the battery if it supplies low voltage to ensure the ABS’s operability is important.

 Damaged Wires and Connectors

 The wires and connectors of the anti-lock braking system are prone to damage and corrosion.
-This prohibits sensor signals from reaching the ABS module, thus turning the light on.
+This prevents sensor signals from reaching the ABS module, thus turning the light on.
 Wires can be easily damaged by debris from the road.
-The wheels can also damage it by rubbing onto the wire.
-Connectors can be corroded by moisture getting inside the connector.
+The wheels can also damage them by rubbing against them.
+Moisture can corrode connectors.

 Blown a fuse or Bad Relay